My DE for teachers

-My D-E has a native feature (when you create an Assignment) that allows you to collect student work using the onCampus Submission option.
-While not required, this also allows a teacher to digitally mark up work with text, highlighting, and drawing without needing to download a file first.
-Detailed directions are in Blackboard help under Assignment Annotations.
-(An older but more visual guide is available at Getting Started: Assignment Annotation - Faculty.)
+My D-E has a native feature (when you create an Assignment) that allows you to collect student work using the In-system submission option.
+While not required, this also allows a teacher to digitally mark up work with text, highlighting, and drawing (using an iPad or computer mouse) without needing to download a file first.
+For more information, see this video or written directions in Blackboard help under Assignment Annotations.
+Look under Supported File Types for the list of documents and image types you can annotate.

 In addition, My DE allows you to assess and provide feedback via rubrics you create.
 See a video with more information on that at Rubrics for Teachers and Students in onCampus (video).
 There is also written directions at Interactive Assignment Rubrics.

 A second way to collect work electronically via an Assignment is to use the TurnItIn option.
-It's a bit more complex than using onCampus Submission (above), but provides a few more features.
+It's a bit more complex than using In-system submission (above), but provides a few more features.
 In addition to collecting and providing markup, the TurnItIn option provides plagiarism checking.
-Providing teacher feedback also works a bit differently from the onCampus submission option (above).
-Like onCampus submission, TurnItIn Feedback Studio allows teachers to markup documents with text comments (similar to Google Drive comments) and use rubrics.
+Providing teacher feedback also works a bit differently from the In-system submission option.
+Like in-system submission, TurnItIn Feedback Studio allows teachers to markup documents with text comments (similar to Google Drive comments) and use rubrics.
 In addition, TurnItIn Feedback Studio also allows voice comments and quick editing marks.
 There is also a feature called PeerMark that helps manage workflow for peer editing.

-Because of My DE integration, you should not create an account or classes for you or your students on the Turnitin website.
-Simply create an assignment (as you probably already do for homework) for your class in My DE and choose the Turnitin option.
+Because of My DE integration, you should NOT create an account or classes for you or your students on the Turnitin website.
+Simply create an assignment (as you probably already do for homework) for your class in My DE and choose the Turnitin option under file submission.

 Links to more Turnitin-specific information: